-Intensive learning format:Course material is condensed, relevant, and designed specifically for busy professionals.
-Learn it today and apply it tomorrow.
+The course material is condensed, relevant, and designed specifically for busy professionals in today's cyber workforce.

 Who Should Enroll